spember/gr8conf-2012-workshop/Instructions.md

 ### Getting Started

-I'll assume that you 1) have the full twitterMonitor project (e.g. downladed the repo from github) and 2) you have grails version 2.0.3 installed.
+I'll assume that you 1) have the full twitterMonitor project (e.g. you've downloaded the repo from Github) and 2) you have grails version 2.0.3 installed.
 Great.
 Now:

 1. See if there's anyone in the room without a computer, who may be looking around nervously.
 Buddy up with them and offer to pair program!
 2. Start the application with 'grails run-app'